Sony A7R III vs RX1R II

-The Sony Alpha A7R III and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were officially introduced, respectively, in October 2017 and October 2015.
+The Sony Alpha A7R III and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were announced, respectively, in October 2017 and October 2015.
 The A7R III is a mirrorless interchangeable lens camera, while the RX1R II is a fixed lens compact.
 Both cameras are equipped with a full frame sensor.
-Both cameras offer a resolution of 42.2 megapixel.
+Both cameras offer a resolution of 42.2 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is considerably smaller (40 percent) than the Sony A7R III.
 It is worth mentioning in this context that the A7R III is splash and dust resistant, while the RX1R II does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX1R II has a lens built in, whereas the A7R III is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A7R III and their specifications in the Sony FE Lens Catalog.

 Concerning battery life, the A7R III gets 650 shots out of its NP-FZ100 battery, while the RX1R II can take 220 images on a single charge of its NP-BX1 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.